arnopo/oe-manifest/README.md

 - to build around 30 GB is needed
 - building the distribution can take 1 or 2 hours depending on performance of the PC.

-### Flashing the image
+### Install the Zephyr binary on the sdcard
-The Zephyr sample binary is available in the sub-folder ./tmp-newlib/deploy/images/stm32mp157c-dk2/ It needs to be installed in the "rootfs" partition of the sdcard
+The Zephyr sample binary is available in the sub-folder ./tmp-newlib/deploy/images/stm32mp157c-dk2/ It needs to be installed on the "rootfs" partition of the sdcard

    ```
    $ sudo cp tmp-newlib/deploy/images/stm32mp157c-dk2/zephyr-openamp-rsc-table.elf <mount point>/rootfs/lib/firmware/